Edit Blog Post

 Even though I'm under the weather with a crazy Russian flu, I loved sightseeing all of Moscow

-way.
+Our 8,000 km journey gets underway after we leave the city of Ulan Ude.
+That’s right, we are about to horizontally cross Russia, minus a few interesting stops along the way.
 The Trans Siberian railway is a marvel of ingenuity and sometimes the only link for those who live across the wastelands in this largest country on this planet.

 If you do decide to get off or on at any of the stops along the line, you have exactly two minutes to embark or disembark.
 Sound fairly effortless?
 Um…no. Especially the getting on part.
 Case in point.
 While waiting in Omsk for our train to appear at the empty platform, The Australians and I prepare like we are about to run a marathon.
 Some of us stretch, others run in place, most are just quietly contemplating what is about to take place.
 I’m near tears.
 I know I will have to sprint a distance of at least a 1/4 mile in thirty seconds with a gigantic backpack on my back, and I'm slightly stressed…don’t forget, I have a sprained ankle.
-Besides, I'm pretty sure if I don't keep up, the Israeli Assassin is prepared to put me out of my misery.
+Besides, I'm pretty sure if I don't

 So Many Choices